 Bluebell Woods at Kew Gardens

 Kew Gardens is also one of the best places in London to see bluebell woods in April and early May.
 Head to the Natural Area to see the bluebell woods by Queen Charlotte’s Cottage.
-The Natural Area is also a fantastic spot for picnics and outdoor fun with a log trail to explore.

 Interesting fact: Part of the bluebell woods at Kew Gardens is over 300 years old

-Rhododendrons in Kew Gardens
+Rhododendron Dell in Kew Gardens

 Another highlight during spring at Kew is seeing the colourful rhododendrons in bloom at the Rhododendron Dell.
 Sir Joseph Hooker brought back many new specimens of rhododendron from his travels to the Himalaya in the mid-19th century, and several were planted here, including some unique hybrids not found elsewhere in the world.